Your cart is currently empty!

 To help encourage people to keep their distance

-Muzzles can encourage people to keep their distance which can be helpful.
+Muzzles encourage people to keep their distance!
 If you are interested in keeping people at a distance check out our article on other things that can help keep people and or dogs at a distance.

 To regain your confidence